VM Platform Architecture

 Separate resources into projects and control user permissions based on user roles.

-Lightweight, flexible, and easy to deliver – based the Kubernetes cloud-native framework, KSV can be easily integrated with various external software and hardware systems into enterprise-grade solutions.
+Lightweight, flexible, and easy to deliver – based on the Kubernetes cloud-native framework, KSV can be easily integrated with various external software and hardware systems into enterprise-grade solutions.

 Individual users can set up virtualization environments on PCs for new technology learning, application development, software testing, and bug simulation.